-Web Reality -- For most assignments students should neither be directed to find their information exclusively on the web, or be told to avoid the web.
-Many high quality, expensive online scholarly research tools are made available by the library on the web.
+Web Reality -- For most assignments students should neither be directed to find their information exclusively on the web or be told to avoid the web.
+Many high-quality, expensive online scholarly research tools are made available by the library on the web.
 These resources are not to be confused with what is freely retrieved by searching the web through Google or some other search engine.
 If you do not wish students to search the "free" internet, please be specific about what you wish them to avoid.
-Students often become confused about which online sources are acceptable to their professor.
+Students often become confused about which online sources are acceptable to their professors.

 Citing Sources -- If there is a documentation style you prefer, it is useful to specify the style when the assignment is introduced.

 A Copy for Us -- Please provide a copy of your assignment to the Reference Department of the Leddy Library.
 We can provide better service if we know what students are working on, and what resources you wish them to use.
 Assignments can be emailed to Tamsin Bolton Bacon or dropped off at the Reference Help Desk.

 A Copy for the Students -- Library assignments distributed to students in writing cause much less confusion than those described orally in class.
 Specifics, such as length, citation style, acceptable or suggested resources are very useful.
 If you require the use of specific resources, please identify them accurately and completely.